Playbook: The CMO’s 90-Day Guide to Better Analytics

-You’re a CMO, and you’ve just accepted a position at a promising B2B SaaS company.
-Already, you see plenty of growth opportunities, and you just know your team will start seeing positive results as soon as 90 days out.
+Imagine this: you’re a CMO, and you’ve just accepted a position at a promising B2B SaaS company.
+You have seen plenty of growth opportunities and know your team will start seeing positive results as soon as 90 days out.

-The key to knowing what and where to improve is understanding where you’re starting.
-It also prevents you from making promises to the board or C-Suite that you can’t report on or prove.
+The key to improving marketing analytics is to understand where you are starting.
+What are the metrics you understand?
+What are the metrics you don’t understand?
+Where are your blind spots?
+This also prevents you from making promises to the board or C-Suite that you can’t report or prove.

-Our downloadable 90-day guide begins with a self-assessment that will help you and your operations team understand the most urgent gaps in your tech stack and give you a prioritized list of what to attack first.
+Our downloadable CMO’s 90-Day Guide to Better Analytics begins with a self-assessment that will help you and your operations team understand the most urgent gaps in your tech stack and give you a prioritized list of what to attack first.

 Once you understand the landscape you’re starting with, we’ll give you customized plans catered to whichever stage your business is at today.

-During the assessment, you’ll understand whether you can track and report on critical aspects for perfecting your overall go-to-market strategy.
-We’re adjusting what to focus on to fit your self-assessment, so many early-stage items are assumed “complete.”
-If that’s an incorrect assumption, you can reference earlier stage work plans to fix your gap.
+During the assessment, you’ll understand whether you can track and report on key components of your overall go-to-marketing plan.
+We’re modifying what we focus on to match your self-assessment, so many early-stage items are assumed “complete.”
+If that’s an incorrect assumption, you can use previous stage work plans to close the gap.

 The following is a list of areas you’ll be assessing and a short explanation of why they’re essential.